edneville/please/please.md

 # CONTRIBUTIONS

 I welcome pull requests with open arms.
+Do please raise a ticket if you find a bug or would like to improve please in some way.

 # SEE ALSO